microsoft/fluentui/packages/react-components/react-search/docs/Spec.md

 The v8 SearchBox component is implemented as a text input field that lacks a type attribute.

-The v8 component supports a customizable leading icon, with the default being a search icon.
-The leading icon is hidden when search box is in focus by default.
-When the search box is in focus, the leading icon disappears to allow the search content to span the entire width of the search box.
-The disappearance and reappearance of the leading icon can be animated as sliding in and out from the left side of the search box.
-The unfocused view lacks support for any content at the end.
-When in focus and the search box is not empty, a clear button appears at the end of the search bar that is present in the tab order.
+The v8 component supports:

+- a customizable leading icon, with the default being a search icon
+- hiding the leading icon when the search box is in focus by default, to allow the search content to span the entire width of the search box
+- animation of the disappearance and reappearance of the leading icon, sliding in and out from the left side of the search box
+- a clear button that appears at the end of the search bar, present in the tab order, when the component is in focus and the search box is not empty

 The v8 component spans the entire width of its parent component.
 There are only three visual variants of the v8 component: default and underlined.
 The v8 component can be disabled.